valkey-io/valkey-doc/docs/reference/eviction/index.md

 ]
 ---

-When Redis is used as a cache, it is often convenient to let it automatically evict old data as you add new data.
+When Valkey is used as a cache, it is often convenient to let it automatically evict old data as you add new data.
 This behavior is well known in the developer community, since it is the default behavior for the popular *memcached* system.

-This page covers the more general topic of the Redis `maxmemory` directive used to limit the memory usage to a fixed amount.
-It also extensively covers the LRU eviction algorithm used by Redis, which is actually an approximation of the exact LRU.
+This page covers the more general topic of the Valkey `maxmemory` directive used to limit the memory usage to a fixed amount.
+It also extensively covers the LRU eviction algorithm used by Valkey, which is actually an approximation of the exact LRU.

 ## `Maxmemory` configuration directive

-The `maxmemory` configuration directive configures Redis to use a specified amount of memory for the data set.
+The `maxmemory` configuration directive configures Valkey to use a specified amount of memory for the data set.
 You can set the configuration directive using the `redis.conf` file, or later using the `CONFIG SET` command at runtime.